nestybox/sysbox-mgr/README.md

 Currently it provides these services:

-* Subid allocation: allocates an exclusive range of subuid and subgids for each system container; service is invoked by sysbox-runc.
+* Subid allocation: allocates a common range of subuid and subgids for all system containers; service is invoked by sysbox-runc.

 * Shiftfs marking: creates shiftfs marks on host directories on which shiftfs will be mounted.
 Handles redundant mounts/unmounts